Exhibition Booth Traditional Crafts (5F) | Monozukuri/Takumi no Waza Expo 2025

 •

-2. Watch a demonstration of the Yuzen-Sashi dyeing process at the booth.
+2. The demonstration will include “underglaze painting” and “Itome norioki ”.
 Then try your hand at Yuzen-Sashi dyeing at the workshop by creating a pattern on a cotton handkerchief.

 •